 In addition, large individual differences in the rate of musculoskeletal ageing suggest that endogenous factors have a significant impact and the Centre will focus on the role of the age-related increase in inflammatory status.

-The Centre is delivering five complementary programmes of research to develop a comprehensive understanding of age-related musculoskeletal deterioration in humans, using integrative physiology, molecular biology and systems biology approaches to identify primary drivers of decline.
+The Centre is delivering five complementary programmes of research, each led by members of our Management Board, to develop a comprehensive understanding of age-related musculoskeletal deterioration in humans, using integrative physiology, molecular biology and systems biology approaches to identify primary drivers of decline.

 Novel interventions, both lifestyle (diet and exercise) and pharmacological will be evaluated and for lifestyle interventions significant effort will be placed upon developing protocols which achieve good uptake and adherence by older adults.